wp-plugins/pdf24-post-to-pdf/readme.txt

 Tags: pdf, create pdf, convert to pdf, article to pdf Requires at least: 1.5.0
 Tested up to: 2.8
-Stable tag: 2.3
+Stable tag: 2.3.1

 A plugin to convert articles to PDF.
 Visitors can make a copy of articles in form of a PDF.
 Contents in created PDF files are linked with your blog.

 == Description ==

-This plugin enables your readers to convert one or more articles into a pdf file.
-Therefore a little box can be shown below every post, in the sidebar or at top or on bottom af a page.
+This plugin enables your readers to convert one or more articles into pdf files.
+Therefore a little box can be shown below every article, in the sidebar or on the top or bottom af a page.
 In that boxes you can fill in your e-mail address.
 After sending the form a pdf file will be created and sent to the entered email address.

-If one box below each article were used to create the pdf the pdf will only contain that article.
-If the sidebar box or the top/bottom box were used to create the pdf the pdf will contain all article on the page.
+If one of the boxes below each article was used to create the pdf, the pdf will only contain that article.
+If the sidebar box or the top/bottom box was used to create the pdf, the pdf will contain all articles on the page.

 The plugin can be highly configured in your blog admin area.
 There you can configure email properties, page format and layout, enable or disable some plugin boxes, changing styles and so on.
 Its very easy to use.
 Check it out!

 == Installation ==

-1. Copy the plugin folder `pdf24` to your wordpress plugin folder `/wp-content/plugins/`
+1. Create a folder named `pdf24` in your wordpress plugin folder `/wp-content/plugins/`
+1. Unpack the plugin zip archive in that folder
 1. Activate the plugin through the 'Plugins' menu in WordPress admin area
 1. Configure the plugin in wordpress admin area Settings->PDF24 Plugin

 The plugin is configured to display a small pdf box below each article by default.
-The plugin can display a PDF box below each article, in the sidebar or on top or bottom of each page.
+The plugin can display boxes below each article, in the sidebar or on the top or bottom of each page.
 To enable or disable some of these boxes please change the plugin settings.

 You have to insert some peace of code into a template file if the sidebar box or the top/bottom box should be displayed: